MuMAoki/Ruri-bot/README.md

-# Ruri-bot
 <h1>RURI BOT ▲▲</h1>

-<p>"Proyek ini dibuat hanya untuk tujuan hobi dan saya sebagai fan Ruri Dragon.
-Karakter Ruri Dragon adalah milik Masaoki Shindo dan Shueisha.
-Dukung karya aslinya!"</p>
+<p>"This project is made only for hobby and I am a fan of Ruri Dragon.
+The Ruri Dragon character belongs to Masaoki Shindo and Shueisha.
+Support the original work!"</p>